denten-books/plain-text/1-chapter.md

 being passively structured by the mechanism.
 Estrangement de-automates the experience [@shklovksy_sborniki_1917, @shklovsky_hod_1923,
 @boym_estrangement_1996, @holquist_minding_2005].
 The interpretation of a
 metaphor recovers agency lost to the blind mechanization of thought.
-Through defamiliarization, readers discover the governing principles of their
-action: free to accept some parts of the conceptual transference (the intellectual field *is* vast!) and to reject others (but we will not mow it).
+Through defamiliarization, readers discover the principles governing their action: free to accept some parts of the conceptual transference (the intellectual field *is* "verdant"!) and to reject others (but we will not "scythe" it).

-Vladimir Nabokov, a writer conspicuously aware of his literary--theoretical heritage, makes use of this move consistently and with relentless clinical precision.
-In the short story "A Guide to Berlin," to which D. Barton Johnson attributes our first glimpse at Nabokov's "mature virtuoso style [@johnson_guide_1979, 354]," Nabokov writes:
+Vladimir Nabokov, a writer conspicuously aware of his literary--theoretical heritage, used defamiliarization in the formalist vein often and with relentless clinical precision.
+In the short story "A Guide to Berlin," to which
+D. Barton Johnson attributes our first glimpse at Nabokov's "mature virtuoso style [@johnson_guide_1979, 354]," Nabokov writes:

 > In front of the house where I live, a gigantic black pipe lies along the outer edge of the sidewalk.
 A couple of feet away, in the same file, lies